The UK's vote to leave the European Union is set to herald major changes in business, economic and political life in this country.

 Monitor your workforce in terms of where they work, their immigration status and regularly review their employment contracts and your policies.
 In line with this, businesses should take action to identify which groups of workers are most likely to be affected by Brexit.

 Further to this, you should ensure that any changes that do materialise are communicated and addressed centrally, in order to avoid confusion and encourage an atmosphere of calm in order to reduce possible stress and anxiety among the workforce.

 Be proactive and, for example, consider advising employees who are EEA residents and have been residing in the UK for 5 years that they can apply for permanent residence.
+The Government has confirmed as part of its Brexit negotiations that permanent residence holders will be able to use a streamlined process post-Brexit to achieve ‘settled status’ in the UK.
 Where appropriate, you may want to consider offering financial assistance for such applications through a loan agreement – making it expressly clear that if the employee leaves pre-Brexit, you have the legal right to deduct the value of the loan from their salary.

 Consider advising employees who have resided in the UK for less than 5 years that they can register their residence.
 A registration certificate will evidence that the individual is exercising their ‘acquired right’ and if the UK were to uphold that residents already in the UK could retain their permanent residence right then this is likely to be a manner in which someone could qualify for this right.

 Please see here for Five immigration changes to watch out for in 2017.